Huadian Fuxin says landslide death toll at 26, hydropower plant unaffected

-HONG KONG (Reuters) - Huadian Fuxin Energy Corp Ltd said on Tuesday that 26 people had died after a landslide hit sections of a hydroelectric power project in China’s southeastern Fujian province.
+HONG KONG, May 10 (Reuters) - Huadian Fuxin Energy Corp Ltd said on Tuesday that 26 people had died after a landslide hit sections of a hydroelectric power project in China’s southeastern Fujian province.

 The landslide on Sunday destroyed an office building and living quarters, the company said, adding that 13 people were still missing and another 13 were injured.